LLNL/Abmarl/README.md

 ### Reporting Issues

-Please use our issue tracker to report any issues or submit feature requests.
+Please use our issue tracker to report any bugs or submit feature requests.
 Great bug reports tend to have:
 - A quick summary and/or background
 - Steps to reproduce, sample code is best.